 • 2010-2015: Doctoral Student in Semitic Languages at the Department of Linguistics and Philology, Uppsala University.

 The main interest for my research is philosophical and zoological texts in Syriac.
 In addition to my doctoral thesis, I have written an article with the title “The Remnant of a Questions and Answers Commentary on Aristotle’s Categories in Syriac (Vat.
 Syr.
 586)” (accepted for Studia graeco-arabica 9, 2019).
-In the field of Syriac zoology, I have identified and extracted 15 chapters from Timothy of Gaza’s animal book in a Syriac manuscript compilation and I am currently finishing a book chapter about the different Syriac Physiologus versions and their later tradition.
+In the field of Syriac zoology, I have identified and extracted 15 chapters from Timothy of Gaza’s animal book in a Syriac manuscript compilation and published a book chapter about the different Syriac Physiologus versions and their later tradition.
 In the near future, I plan to (re-)edit the old Syriac translation of the Physiologus as well.
 I work also on an article about the unique chapter in the Syriac Physiologus that deals with a giant mythical bird and on a study about the concept of Time as Fate/God in the Letter of Mara bar Serapion.
 In all my research, I pay also due attention to lexical and linguistic matters in the Syriac texts and manuscripts that I read.

 Please contact the directory administrator for the organization (department or similar) to correct possible errors in the information.